-A substantial portion of the Partnership's operating revenue is derived from the sale of products to one customer.
-Sales to this one customer accounted for 48% (2019 - 60%) of revenue.
+A substantial portion of the Partnership's operating revenue is derived from the sale of products to two customers.
+Sales to the two customers accounted for 50% (2020 - 48%) of revenue.
 The loss of this relationship would have a significant impact on the Partnership's revenue.